princeinoba/bootcamp-homework5/README.md

 # bootcamp-homework5
 work-day-scheduler

 Purpose of this project is to create a simple work-day-scheduler calendar application that allows for user to enter tasks/events for that hour in the text area and save events for each hour of the day.
 Add important events to a daily planner to manage time effectively.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 Description